Estimated reading time: 5 minutes

 The first step in understanding how to start a pawn shop business and becoming a pawn shop owner is to learn how to assess the value of an item.
 Online sites like eBay and Craigslist are a good source for understanding the value of used items as well as taking note of what other local pawn shops are doing.

 Next, you need to build inventory.
-Stock your pawn shop business with goods found at flea markets, thrift stores, and garage sales.
-Craigslist is another valuable resource for finding cheap goods.
-Get an inventory system if needed.
+Stock your pawn shop business with goods found at flea markets, thrift stores, local newspaper, and garage sales.
+Craigslist is another valuable resource for finding cheap goods and display cases.
+Get an inventory system and security system if needed.

 Lastly, you need to develop connections with appraisers who are experts in their field.
 For example, you may be well-versed in the value of baseball cards, but unaware of the value of old coins.
 Having a connection with someone who specializes in vintage/antique money will help you determine its value.